 Abstract core commerce logic

 The nodes are important data stores and standard patterns exist in how they interact with each other (products, carts, checkout, etc.).
-These must be simple to invoke but malleable, like lego bricks that can be assembled into a variety of different combinations.
+These nodes must exist as an eCommerce API that is simple to invoke and malleable, like lego bricks that can be assembled into a variety of different combinations.

 To create value, we must enable data storage beyond just key value pairs.
 Structured and relatable data is vital.
 This is where Flows, our EAV (Entity Attribute Value) system comes into play.
 Flows enable the extending of existing resources or the creation of entirely new resources.

 Seamless and tailored integrations to solve the unique needs of each business and model are the cornerstone of each well-designed architecture.
 They allow Moltin to be mashed up with other best-of-breed services (nodes), such as the sending of events and notifications to third party applications and services in real-time.

 Most commerce platforms lock you into a very specific technology stack, or rigid and brittle integration patterns.
 JAMstack is a great manifestation of this new way of architecting and delivering modern websites, and we discuss its importance in our blog post, Build fast eCommerce stores with JAMstack.
 The API-first approach is simply the delivery mechanism, modern architectural design consists of a patchwork of best-of-breed APIs, tools, and services to achieve flexibility and interoperability.
 This enables you to effectively navigate and re-shape the Commerce Graph by swapping nodes and relationships out quickly.

 Combining these principles together enables true simplicity and flexibility to navigate the Commerce Graph to meet an ever-changing and complex landscape.

 Stay tuned for the second post in this series, where we’ll go deeper by mapping out the commerce landscape or what we call The Commerce Grid.
 This will help to categorize the key moving parts that make up a modern commerce system today.